 “Jack Walker drew applause for his nifty checking.
 He took the puck from Cleghorn after the latter had carried it the length of the ice.” – Edmonton Journal, Mar.
 27, 1919

 “Hockey owes much to players like Jack Walker.” – Ottawa Citizen, May 3, 1927 after comparing him favorably to the great Frank Nighbor.

 Though a winger, Craig Ramsay was a remarkable defensive player and penalty killer for the Buffalo Sabres from 1971 to 1985.
 A perennial iron man, Ramsay registered perfect attendance for nearly a decade: 776 consecutive games in all.
 All the while, he played a gritty game that involved a lot of hard skating and harder matchups.

 Renowned for playing mistake-free hockey, Ramsay would pressure the opponent’s breakout into turnovers and capitalize readily.
 Though I’m not a fan of raw plus/minus numbers, it is interesting that a player matched up against the league’s best competition night in and night out would be a plus-328 for his career and never once have a season as a minus in 14 NHL campaigns.

-It’s tough to find any knocks in Ramsay’s resume, the only one that I can strongly discern is that the old Buffalo Memorial Auditorium where the Sabres used to call home wasn’t the full 200 x 85 foot rink that NHL protocol called for.
-As a result of the smaller surface, Ramsay would have a slightly easier time while the offense had less space to maneuver in.
+It’s tough to find any knocks in Ramsay’s resume, the only one that I can strongly discern is that the old Buffalo Memorial Auditorium where the Sabres used to call home wasn’t the full 200 x 85-foot rink that NHL protocol called for.
+As a result of the smaller surface, Ramsay would have a slightly easier time as a defensive forward while the offense had less space to maneuver in.